turtle2007/Experiment3_graphical/README.md

-# Experiment3_graphical
+# Study3_experiment_programe
-This repo contains the source code of graphical interface of the experiment 3 run on screen-based devices (PC, laptop, Raspberry Pi etc.)
+This repo contains the source code of study 3 run on screen-based devices (PC, laptop, Raspberry Pi etc.)